GovTechSG/adex-ug/User Guide/Projects.md

 - SSL Certificate chain
 - SSL Client certificate
 - SSL Private key - this box will be shown once
-- Private key password - you will receive this in your email.
+- Private key password - user will receive this in their email.

 ![Image not Available](/assets/Fig36.png)